KhrystynaFaryna/Skin-lesion-classification-web-application-SKINAI/README.md

 # SKINAI | Deep learning based web application for skin lesion classification
- This repo is our solution for the final project of the course Distributed Programming and Networking of [MAIA](https://maiamaster.udg.edu/) master program.
+ This repo is our(Aigerim Dautkulova, Khrystyna Faryna and Rua Khaled) solution for the final project of the course Distributed Programming and Networking of [MAIA](https://maiamaster.udg.edu/) master program.
  The project is a client side web application for skin lesion classification with deep learning.

 ## Application

 ![image](/media/uploadedimg/ss2.png)